Arcadia-1/Sun_Research_Group/content/en/authors/Zhishuai Zhang/_index.md

 - Student
 ---

-Zhishuai Zhang (S’19) is currently pursing the B.S. degree, while is going to be a Ph.D. student.
-His research interest includes analog and mixed-signal integrated circuits design.
+Zhishuai Zhang (Graduate Student Member) received the B.S. degree from the Department of Electronic Engineering, Tsinghua University, Beijing, China, in 2021, where he is currently working toward the Ph.D. degree.
+His main research area includes reconfigurable data converters.
+He has been awarded the Student Travel Grant Award for ISSCC 2025 and granted by the National Science Foundation of China (NSFC) Young Scholar Basic Research Program (for doctoral students).